alex-lt-kong/libmycrypto/README.md

 * A few cryptographic algorithms for study and general usage

-* Available algorithms are: SHA1, SHA256, HMAC-SHA256, HMAC-SHA1
+* Available algorithms are: SHA1, SHA256, HMAC-SHA256, HMAC-SHA1, Base64 encoding

 * Can pass Cryptographic Algorithm Validation Program's test vectors from NIST: SHA1, SHA256